ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 We all have had such experience as we are watching new movies or shows with high expectations, only to find our expectations subverted after the hours which seem like ages.
 But by then, those hours in our life had already gone, leaving us with only the disapointment and regrets.

-## A really disappointing watching experience:
+## A REALLY DISAPPOINTING WATCHING EXPERIENCE(EMPHAZING AND DEFINING)

 For years, I have been a big fan of the HBO series, [Game of Thrones](https://en.wikipedia.org/wiki/Game_of_Thrones).
 Once upon a time, I have even travelled to Ireland to ‘worship’ the show’s shooting scene.